Write us

 Pilgrimage to Qoyllority

-The ritual, associated with the fertility of the land and with the worship of the Apus (hills, tutelary gods), is part of one of the largest festivals of indigenous nations in America.
-The main ceremony is performed at the foot of the snowy Ausangate, the ritual consists of a pilgrimage of shepherds, merchants and curious people who meet at the Sinakara sanctuary in the town of Mawayany, at 4600 meters above sea level.
+This festivity is intimately associated with the fertility of the earth and the worship of the Apus (the hills, considered tutelary gods), becoming one of the most significant celebrations of the indigenous nations of America.
+The main ceremony takes place at the foot of the impressive snow-capped Ausangate.
+The sanctuary is located in Sinakara, near the town of Mawayany, at about 4600 meters above sea level, and serves as a meeting point for shepherds, merchants, and curious people who join the pilgrimage.

-The party begins on the day of the Holy Trinity, when more than 10,000 pilgrims ascend to the limit of perpetual snow.
-Minimum temperatures of -4 ° C are reached.
-The way is accompanied by a procession, fireworks and the symbolic market of Las Alacitas (miniature handicrafts fair).
+The festival begins on the day of the Holy Trinity, marking the ascent of the more than 10,000 pilgrims to the limit of the snows, facing temperatures that can drop to -4 °C. The path is festive, including a procession, fireworks, and the installation of the symbolic market of Las Alacitas (a miniature handicrafts fair).
+After approximately five hours of walking, the devotees arrive at the sanctuary to pay homage to the Miraculous Christ.

 According to the belief, the Child Jesus, disguised as a shepherd boy, appeared to an indigenous boy, Marianito Mayta, and the two became friends.
 When the parents found them dressed in rich attire they notified the parish priest of the place, Pedro de Landa, who tried to capture him but without success, because a stone appeared in the place of the Child.
 Marianito died immediately and the image of the Lord of Qoyllur Rit'i was fixed on the rock.